includeMeXD/Tubes-Sem-2/README.md

 Simple stock vizualization with US Top 30 stocks.
-The stock prices were randomly generated.
+The stock prices were randomly generated and hard-coded.
 Additional features such as currency converter (IDR/USD).
 Commits welcome.